 Can the patient remove a hybrid prosthesis?

-No. A hybrid prosthesis is a fixed system and can only be removed by the dentist when clinically
+No. A hybrid prosthesis is a fixed system and can only be removed by the dentist when clinically necessary.

 How many implants are needed for a hybrid prosthesis?